-When the SI joint is out of alignment, this means that the hip bone has moved out of place, relative to the sacrum.
+it means that the hip bone has moved out of place, relative to the sacrum.

-It’s important to remember that, when this happens, the hip bone is really only moving out of the correct position by a few millimeters.
+When this happens, the hip bone is really only moving out of the correct position by a few millimeters.
 It isn’t even far enough to show up as abnormal in an x-ray.

 The problem is that it’s still not the correct position for your body.